Lydia Ko to defend HSBC Women's World Championship title

 This comes after HSBC, which has been the title sponsor of the event since its inception in 2008, recently renewed its agreement for another five years till 2030.

-HSBC Singapore chief executive Wong Kee Joo said: “We are proud to continue our long-standing partnership and commitment to women’s golf with the renewal our title sponsorship of the HSBC Women’s World Championship through to 2030.
+HSBC Singapore chief executive Wong Kee Joo said: “We are proud to continue our longstanding partnership and commitment to women’s golf with the renewal of our title sponsorship of the HSBC Women’s World Championship through to 2030.

 “This reaffirms our dedication to ‘Asia’s Major’ and to showcase Singapore as a stage for world-class sport.”